humphs078/pands-project/README.md

 ![Pairplot](images/plots/pairplots/pairplot.png "Iris Data Set Pairplots")

-Plot 10 highlights that the Iris-setosa species is separated from the other two species across all of the feature combinations supporting the observations made from the histogram plots.
+[Plot 10](images/plots/pairplots/pairplot.png) highlights that the Iris-setosa species is separated from the other two species across all the feature combinations supporting the observations made from the histogram plots.

 ### Multivariate Analysis
 The pandas.plotting module is capable of producing multivariate analysis.
 This module was used to produce all of the